nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 #### Why it is implemented that way:
 * The `execute` method is essential and unique to every command class so inheritance was used.
 * Validating the contact and school name is crucial and a separate class (`SchoolContactValidator`) is used to handle the validity of each input category.
+This is in line with the separation of concerns where each method has a responsibility.
 * Every method in the class remains maintainable and has one responsibility this allows easy debugging and refactoring.
-* By using inheritance, new command classes can easily extend the functionality of existing ones which reducing redundancy in the code
+* By using inheritance, new command classes can easily extend the functionality of existing ones which reducing redundancy in the code.
 * Logging and assertions helps the team of developers to follow through the command execution.

 #### Alternatives considered: